Resolutions Don't Have To Be Bull

 8. Enjoy your Favorite Meal

 It's okay to treat yo'self and splurge on your favorite meal every once in awhile...especially when you are surrounded by innovative restaurants, skilled chefs, and delicious flavors.
-Here is a list of local restaurants currently open detailing pick up, take out, and dine in options!
+Here is a list of local restaurants with heated outdoor seating.

 9. Nap Time

 Cranky and grumpy?
 Maybe you need a little nap!
 The National Sleep Foundation recommends 7-9 hours of sleep a night for adults.
-If you're not getting enough sleep, napping, or resting can offer various benefits like improved mood and performance.
+If you're not getting enough sleep, napping can offer various benefits like improved mood and performance.
 So, turn off that phone, take a break, and get some sleep.

 10. Arts and Crafts